worldbank/pacific-observatory/_sources/text/epu.md

 frameborder="0" marginwidth="0" marginheight="0" width="800" height="750"></iframe>
 </div>

 The sentiment of economic policy-related news could act as a barometer for uncertainty.
 Analyzing the shifts and changes in the sentiment of news articles and reports pertaining to economic policy could reflect the underlying economic uncertainty.
+To construct the sentiment scores, we firstly filters news identified as "economic" and "policy," calculates the sentiment (polarity) score for each news, and aggregates scores by each month.

 <div>
 <iframe src="https://worldbank.github.io/pacific-observatory/interactive/text/ep_sentiment.html"